taytestokes/after-thoughts/data/blog/token-authentication-with-guardian.md

 The schema is basically a blueprint of a resource that is used to create a struct that represents that resource, which in our case is the user.

-The changeset function is used to create a changeset of the user struct that will be used when our transaction to the database is made.
+The changeset function is used to create an ecto changeset of the user struct that will be used when our transaction to the database is made.
 It allows us cast, filter, validate and define constraints when manipulating a struct.

 ```
 ## lib/auth_example/users/user